Superseries of International Open Chess Festivals (swiss system) in classical chess, past and present

 Magnus Carlsen emulates Boris Spassky (1971) and reaps reward at Qatar Open (2015):

 Magnus Carlsen’s bold decision to play in an open tournament at Doha, Qatar Masters in 2015, the first reigning male world chess champion to do so since Boris Spassky in 1971, paid off handsomely when the 25-year-old Norwegian won first prize unbeaten on 7/9 with one of his best performances.
 He tied with Yu Yangyi, then crushed his Chinese rival 2-0 in the speed tie-break.

 The Qatar Masters Open took place 19th to 30th December 2015.
 World Champion Chess Magnus Carlsen heads a stellar field.
-This was the first appearance by a reigning male World Champion in a Swiss system Open at standard time controls since Boris Spassky played in Vancouver in 1971.
+This was the first appearance by a reigning male World Champion in a Swiss system Open at standard time controls since Boris Spassky played in Vancouver (co-winning wiht Hans Ree) and the Toronto CNE, both in 1971.